 There have been not found mentions of Sphinx in the writings of Old Kingdom.
 In the New Kingdom it was called Hor-em-akhet.
 This name was found on a granite slab – Dream Stele, which was placed between the forelegs of Sphinx by pharaoh Thutmose IV sometimes around 1390 BC.

 Sphinx was located in the grounds of the most important funerary complex in Egypt.
 But, when the necropolis was abandoned, Sphinx became buried in the sand up to its shoulders.

 Several attempts to recover it were made in the times of New Kingdom and Roman times.
 Statue was reinforced by ancient Greeks and Romans.

 Monument has lost its nose – most likely this was done deliberately by Muslim fanatics in the late 14th century upon seeing that Egyptian peasants are making offerings to the Sphinx.

-For many generations, throughout millenia people used to see just a part of statue – a giant head perching out from the sand (which helped to preserve the unique statue).
-Spinx was recovered from the sand in 1925 – 1936 and now is one of the symbols of Egypt and one of the best known monuments of antiquity.
+For many generations, throughout millenia people used to see just a part of statue – a giant head perching out from the sand.
+In fact this sand helped to preserve the unique statue.
+Spinx was recovered from the sand in 1925 – 1936.
+Now it is one of the symbols of Egypt and one of the best known monuments of antiquity.